TotallyInformation/node-red-contrib-uibuilder/docs/roadmap/readme.md

 New node to take a `msg._ui` template input and update parts of it before sending (e.g. parent, id, ...).
 Alt. name ideas: `uib-override` or `uib-config`?
 [Ref](https://discourse.nodered.org/t/an-idea-for-third-party-ui-in-ui-builder/83196/4?u=totallyinformation).

-#### `uib-file-change`

-Watches for changes to files for a specific uibuilder instance.
-Allow folder choice, filtering (via fast-glob).
-Triggers an output on-change.
-Output can be a folder/file list OR a URL list (or maybe both).
-Could then be used to simply reload any connected clients automatically, trigger backups or something else entirely.

 #### `uib-event`

 Outputs uibuilder standard messages (or maybe both std and control) but is separate from the uibuilder instance node and can be filtered by user, client, page as well as the instance.
 May be helpful to some people to simplify flows without using lots of link nodes.